nyuolab/tabpfn_in_nsgy/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the PriorLabs TabPFN License.

 ## Acknowledgements